yvonneyeh/codecademy-takehome/frontend/README.md

    - A button to move to the next quiz (or the first quiz, if they just took the last)
    - A random encouragement message _(use `getMessage` from `src/data/messages.js`)_.

-4. You must write two unit tests: a) one for when a user selects the correct answer and b) one for when the user selects the incorrect answer.
+4. You must write two unit tests:
+   - one for when a user selects the correct answer
+   - one for when the user selects the incorrect answer

 ### Delighters